fbpx

 Burns Night Upgrade

-If your trip is over the 25th January (Burns Night) or you would like to arrange private dinning a traditional Burns supper can be arranged.
-This includes a piper, a dram of whisky and the customary Address to a Haggis.
+If your trip is over the 25th of January (Burns Night) or you would like to arrange private dining a traditional Burns supper can be arranged.
+This includes a piper, a dram of whisky, and the customary Address for a Haggis.

 Difficulty Grades Explained